smartuse/platform/docs/README.md

 **Smart Use** is a prototype platform for sharing geographical and other data models about urban development in a usable and accessible way, with our primary users the 100+ communes in the 2M area around Zürich, architects and planning offices, and the various stakeholders involved in evidence-based decision making, civic dialogue and questions of governance.
 It offers a new basis for developing digital participation models through a freely accessible planning platform for Swiss metropolitan areas.
-SmartUse enables collection, analytics and visualisation of data useful for an effidence-based city planning.
+Smart Use enables collection, analytics and visualisation of data useful for an effidence-based city planning.
 It aims at a proactive and collaborative exploitation of all openly available data for the benefit of the citizens.
 It helps to involve interested individuals and organisations into the process of solving urgent spatial development, city planning, big data and governance challenges by enabling them to share their data, their analytics, the resulting findings, their knowledge and their requests and concerns.

 ![](screens/front.jpg)